 River Basin Management Planning - SEPA is working in partnership with many sectors, public bodies and non-governmental organisations, to carry out these responsibilities and implement the plans.
 The RBMPs encourage new ways of working together to manage and improve our water environment through more effective co-ordination between partners.

-Scottish Environment Protection Agency - has statutory responsibilities around the monitoring and regulation of water.
-SEPA also manages a £2million annual Water Environment Fund which provides funding to projects that aim to help restore Scotland’s catchments from the source, through rivers, lochs and floodplains, into estuaries and out to sea.
+Scottish Environment Protection Agency has statutory responsibilities around the monitoring and regulation of water.
+SEPA also manages a Water Environment Fund, which provides funding to projects that aim to help restore Scotland’s catchments from the source, through rivers, lochs and floodplains, into estuaries and out to sea.

-The Scottish Government - has policy responsibility for maintaining and improving the quality of all fresh and marine waters in Scotland.
+Scottish Government has policy responsibility for maintaining and improving the quality of all fresh and marine waters in Scotland.